2020 Yemen flood: Overview

 In 2020, Yemen was hit by disastrous flash floods and torrential rains from April to August.
 In April 2020, an estimated 21,240 families (148,680 people) in 13 governorates were affected by rainstorms and flooding.

-By August 2020, an estimated 300,000 people lost their homes, crops, livestock, and belongings, with many of the newly displaced already had to flee due to the War As of September 2020, nearly 96,000 families were affected in 189 districts in 19 governorates.
+By August 2020, an estimated 300,000 people lost their homes, crops, livestock, and belongings, with many of the newly displaced already had to flee due to the Yemeni Civil War As of September 2020, nearly 96,000 families were affected in 189 districts in 19 governorates.
 The most affected areas includes Marib, Amran, Hajjah, Al Hudaydah, Taizz, Lahj, Aden and Abyan governorate where at least 148 people were killed.
 Flooding is a recurrent problem, showing the growing threat of natural disasters in an already vulnerable country context.

 Timeline

 April 2020

 Yemen was first hit by devastating rains and flooding in April.
 More than 100,000 people were affected by heavy rain and floods in April.
-Aden, Abyan, Lahj, Marib and Sana’a governorates and Sana’a City were some of the most affected areas.
+Aden, Abyan, Lahj, Marib and Sana'a governorates and Sana'a City were some of the most affected areas.
 The floods damaged roads, bridges, the electricity grid, and contaminated water supplies, which prevented thousands of people from being able to access basic services.